 - The Canaima National Park is the second largest national park in the Venezuela.

-- Venezuelan leader Hugo Chavez made so many efforts to change the name of Angel Kerepakupai Vena.
+- Venezuelan leader Hugo Chavez made so many efforts to change the name of the falls to Kerepakupai Meru.

 - The waterfall is surrounded by a thick jungle.
 It can only be seen when flying by it in a plane or riding near it in a boat.